snails-as-sustainable-food-header.jpg

 Edible Snails as food

-How does snail farming or helicuture work?
+How does snail farming - or helicuture - work?

 Like any other animals suitable for human consumption, land snails can be farmed as livestock.
 Rearing snails for human consumption is known as heliciculture.
-Snails are typically reared in pens.3 Depending on the size of the business, farmers may have different pens for different stages in the life-cycle of the snails.
+Snails are typically raised in pens.3 Depending on the size of the business, farmers may have different pens for different stages in the life-cycle of the snails.
 Activities involved in snail farming include feeding, maintaining hygienic conditions in the pen, checking soil quality, and recording development.3 It is important to ensure that pens are escape-proof because snails that escape the farm turn into agricultural pests and can have severe consequences for natural ecosystems.

-Farmed snails are fed a diet of leaves, fruits, flowers, and even kitchen scraps.
+Farmed snails are fed a diet of leaves, fruits, flowers, and kitchen scraps.
 Rearing snails requires a constant temperature, high humidity, and a fairly constant day and night rhythm throughout the year.
 This means that farmers outside tropical and subtropical regions need to invest in climate control systems for their (usually indoor) snail farms.3

 What makes snail meat environment-friendly?